'Pregnenolone Steal' and the Stress Effect

 Stress and cortisol in short bursts are beneficial and allow us to deal with various scenarios.
 Imagine our early human ancestors, and the burst of adrenaline and cortisol needed to flee from predatory animals.
 We would have died out as a species if we were unable to initiate the fight or flight response.
 However, chronic stress- the stress the modern human experiences day in and day out for decades- can be extremely detrimental to our overall health because it inhibits many important biological processes that are essential for a healthy life.

-The basic science behind this concept demonstrates that the process is more complicated, and a simple ‘steal’ of a precursor hormone is indeed an oversimplification.
-Rather, the science shows us that the upregulation of cortisol under chronic stress has a subsequent impact on precursor hormones that results in downstream imbalances in sex hormones (3,4,5).
-But without a full lesson on the nuances of the physiology, the general implications behind a pregnenolone ‘steal’ is both accurate and alarming.
+So, while this idea of pregnenolone steal is an oversimplification, the science shows us that the upregulation of cortisol under chronic stress has a subsequent impact on precursor hormones that results in downstream imbalances in sex hormones (3,4,5).
 Because of this, when we live our lives with chronic stress, we put ourselves at a higher risk of suffering from cognitive decline and developing Alzheimer’s disease.

 References: